diffusiondata/diffusion-examples/js/README.md

-# JavaScript Examples for the Diffusion and Reappt APIs
+# JavaScript Examples for the Diffusion APIs

-This directory contains examples showing the use of the JavaScript API for Diffusion and Reappt.
+This directory contains examples showing the use of the JavaScript API for Diffusion and Diffusion Cloud.

 ## Client libraries